marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

 > This time we really had to implement it.

-We could choose to take in a bunch of different technologies such RabbitMQ, Redis and probably Kafka and work hard to wire them together to squeeze out the features we so desperately needed.
+We could choose to take in a bunch of different technologies such as RabbitMQ, Redis and probably Kafka and work hard to wire them together to squeeze out the features we so desperately needed.